 Happy Birthday Canada!
-If you are reading this on July 1st that means that it is Canada Day, and my country is now 149 years.
-To celebrate Canada I asked some travel bloggers (from all over the world) to share what they think are the best places in Canada.
+This post was published on July 1st, 2016 a.k.a Canada Day.
+To celebrate Canada, I asked some travel bloggers to share what they think are the places in Canada.
 I’ll disclaim not every province and territory was covered, but that’s not to say there aren’t any amazing places there because there are.
-This certainly isn’t a complete list of the best places in Canada, but hopefully it will get you inspired to see more of this great country.
-Now in complete randomness here are 19 Travel Bloggers and their picks for the 19 Best Places in Canada.
+This isn’t a complete list of all the best places in Canada, but hopefully, it will get you inspired to see more of this great country.
+In random order here are 19 Travel Bloggers and their picks for the 19 Best Places in Canada.

 Ottawa, our Nation’s Capital, is home to over a million Canadians.
 Located on the shores of the Ottawa River, connected by a series of bridges to its sister city, Gatineau, Quebec, Ottawa is a city that offers so much to its citizens, and to the thousands of tourists that visit Ottawa every year.